VirDevv/TD-example-files/README.md

 # TD-example-files
 Some example files and techniques

-I put here some TouchDesigner projects from my process of experimenting, trial and error, some files I prepare for courses… a bit of everything.
+I put here some TouchDesigner projects from my process of experimenting, unfinished ideas, some files I prepare for courses… a bit of everything.
 A little bit messy but hopefully useful for someone.

 Feel free to:
 --open and explore the files